James V. Selna: Notable cases

 Selna was assigned the case of Farnan v.
 Capistrano Unified School District, in which Chad Farnan, a Mission Viejo, California high school student, alleged that his AP European History teacher at Capistrano Valley High School had violated the Establishment Clause of the First Amendment to the United States Constitution by making a number of classroom statements in 2007 that the student interpreted as disparaging religion.
 In May 2009, Selna granted, in part, the by-then-former student's motion for summary judgment, ruling that one statement of the many cited by the student—a comment that creationism was "superstitious nonsense"—did violate the Establishment Clause.
 Selna ruled, however, that 20 other statements complained of by Farnar did not violate the Establishment Clause.
 Selna also determined that the teacher was protected by qualified immunity and entered judgment denying the Farnan's request for declaratory, injunctive or monetary relief, and inviting the defendants to apply for recovery of attorney fees and costs.
 In August 2011, the Ninth Circuit affirmed Selna's finding of qualified immunity, but because it found the immunity issue to be dispositive, vacated that portion of the judgment that dealt with the constitutionality of the teacher's comments.

 In 2007, Selna ruled in favor of Broadcom in a major patent infringement suit against Qualcomm.
 The jury found that Qualcomm had infringed three of Broadcom's patents and returned a $19.64 million award to Qualcomm; Selna doubled that to $39.3 million in damages and legal fees, finding that the infringement was intentional.
 The following year, Selna found Qualcomm in contempt for violating an injunction ordering it to stop using technology subject to the Broadcom patents.

-Selna presided over a complex class action multi-district litigation against Toyota Motor Corp. involving the "sudden acceleration" issue (see 2009–11 Toyota vehicle recalls).
+Selna presided over a complex class action multi-district litigation against Toyota involving the "sudden acceleration" issue (see 2009–11 Toyota vehicle recalls).

 In 2015, Selna presided over a case brought by an operator of sober-living homes against the city of Costa Mesa, California.
 The operator challenged the city's ordinance requiring "sober-living homes in single-family neighborhoods to obtain special permits and be at least 650 feet from one another."
 Selna rejected the operator's claim that the ordinance improperly discriminated against recovering substance abusers and dismissed the suit.

 In 2016, Selna oversaw the case of Peter "Sana" Ojeda, a leader of the Mexican Mafia in Orange County, California.
 After Ojeda was convicted of racketeering, Selna sentenced him to 15 years in federal prison, finding that Ojeda remained a danger to the community despite his advanced age.

+On August 16, 2023, he rejected a proposed $200 million settlement in a class-action lawsuit prompted by a rise in thefts of vehicles manufactured by South Korean automakers Hyundai and Kia.
+On November 17, 2023, he rejected requests by Kia and Hyundai to halt lawsuits from American cities suing the automakers.